Chesterfield Islands: Chesterfield Reefs

 The Chesterfield Reefs is a loose collection of elongated reefs that enclose a deep, semi-sheltered, lagoon.
 The reefs on the west and northwest are known as the Chesterfield Reefs; those on the east and north being the Bampton Reefs.
-The Chesterfield Reefs form a structure measuring 120 km in length (northeast to southwest) and 70 km across (east to west).
+The The Chesterfield Reefs form a structure measuring 120 km in length (northeast to southwest) and 70 km across (east to west).

 There are numerous cays occurring amongst the reefs of both the Chesterfield and Bampton Reefs.
 These include: Loop Islet, Renard Cay, Skeleton Cay, Bennett Island, Passage Islet, Veys Islet, Long Island, the Avon Isles, the Anchorage Islets and Bampton Island.